albertknows/albert_on_data/content/posts/best-data-science-podcasts.md

 And that's it - all of the changes I made for the second version.
 The results are updated up top, but it gets a more complete

 ### code to find top data science podcasts - version 3

-And I'm an idiot.
-'Fixing' my queries to only find the 'best data science podcasts' ended up making me miss a few of the good ones I found earlier.
-So I'm going to do as any good data scientist does and just combine the results of both sets of queries...

     # Queries
     list_kwargs = [